-The TwK™ offers powerful parametric equalizers.
+The TwK® offers powerful parametric equalizers.
 In the past, many found parametric EQ's confusing, because it was difficult to visualize the response curve being created.
-The digital parametric EQ in the TwK™ eliminates this problem by displaying precise response curves, showing you the exact effect of your parametric EQ adjustments.
-Thanks to the power and speed of the TwK™ DSP, you can also hear the result of EQ changes, in real time, as you move the EQ handles with your mouse/trackpad or keyboard commands.
-You can even select multiple bands together and make changes to all of them at once.
+The digital parametric EQ in the TwK® eliminates this problem by displaying precise response curves, displaying the exact effect of the parametric EQ adjustments.
+Thanks to the power and speed of the TwK® DSP, a user can also hear the result of EQ changes, in real time, as a users moves the EQ handles with a mouse/trackpad or keyboard commands.
+A user can even select multiple bands at one time and make changes to

 Unlike Graphic Equalizers, which only allow boost or cut at a pre-defined frequency and filter "Q", parametric equalizers are multi-band variable equalizers that allow users to control all three EQ parameters:

 FREQUENCY: The center frequency of the EQ band.
 These values are fixed in Graphic EQ mode, but fully variable in Parametric EQ mode, meaning that you can freely choose the center frequency of any of the 10 available EQ bands.

 “Q”: The shape of the EQ filter response.
 Lower “Q” values result in wider bandwidth EQ filter response.
 Higher “Q” values result in narrower bandwidth EQ filter response.
 This value is fixed in Graphic EQ mode and variable in Parametric EQ mode from 0.26 to 10.
 Default value is 1.41.
 The ability to adjust this parameter is where the power of a parametric EQ is realized.
 For example, a user can manipulate a wide bandwidth with a single filter, instead of having to use multiple overlapping filters in a graphic EQ.
 A user can also choose a high Q, affecting a very narrow frequency range with surgical-like precision, which may not be possible with a graphic EQ.